LinuxForHealth/FHIR/docs/src/pages/guides/FHIRServerUsersGuide.md

 This can be accomplished by configuring the `fhirServer/core/originalRequestUriHeaderName` property in the default fhir-server-config.json.
 When this parameter is configured, the IBM FHIR Server will use the value of the corresponding header to set the "originalRequestUri" for the scope of the request.

 For example, consider a FHIR Server that is listening at https://fhir:9443/fhir-server/api/v4 and is configured with an  originalRequestUriHeaderName of `X-FHIR-FORWARDED-URL`.
 If this server is proxied by a server at https://example.com/fhir, then the proxy must set the `X-FHIR-FORWARDED-URL` header to the value of the front-end request URL (e.g. https://example.com/fhir/Patient/abc-123).
+In alternative deployments, the `fhirServer/core/externalBaseUrl` may be used in-lieu of the `X-FHIR-FORWARDED-URL`.

 The originalRequestUriHeader is expected to contain the full path of the original request.
 Values with no scheme (e.g. `https://`) will be handled like relative URLs, but full URL values (including scheme, hostname, optional port, and path) are recommended.
 Query string values can be included in the header value but will be ignored by the server; the server will use the query string of the actual request to process the request.